 Prisoner Welfare: An independent board of visitors appointed by the Governor attend the prison on a regular basis to monitor the welfare, conditions and treatment of prisoners.
 The working relationship between the board and the prison is positive with any matters being raised, being addressed swiftly.

 Voluntary Work: HMP Jamestown actively seek volunteers to work with our prisoners to help them improve their Maths, English and other functional and vocational skills.
-If you are interested, please contact the Prison Manger or Deputy.
+If you are interested, please contact the Superintendent of Prisons.

 Employing Prisoners on or nearing release: If you would be interested in employing a prisoner on ROTL that may possibly lead to employment on release, please contact the prison.